GetItTogether/getittogether.github.com/_posts/2015-04-10-Panel2--Testamonials.md

 ---
 layout: post
 title:
+quotes:
+  - author: "Kim Goodhope"
+    title: "Principal Glenwood Elementary School"

-quote1: "Lori's work in our community furthers my belief that a well organized home is directly linked to kids doing well in class."
+    quote: "Lori's work in our community furthers my belief that a well organized home is directly linked to kids doing well in class."
-author1: "Kim Goodhope - Principal Glenwood Elementary School"
+  - author: "Elizabeth Scheuring"
+    title: "PR and Marketing Consultant"
-quote2: "Our house was OUT OF CONTROL!
+    quote: "Our house was OUT OF CONTROL!
 Thanks to Lori, even our kids rooms are tidy and easy to keep organized."
-author2: "Elizabeth Scheuring - PR and Marketing Consultant"
+  - author: "Amie B."
+    title: "Acupuncturist"
-quote3: "As a newly single mom I desperately wanted to be “out with the old”.
+    quote: "As a newly single mom I desperately wanted to be “out with the old”.
 Thanks to Get It Together, a huge weight has been lifted and it’s “on with new” beginnings."
-author3: "Amie B. - Acupuncturist"
-quote4: ""
-author4: ""
-quote5: ""
-author5: ""
 published: true
 ---